Doubly infinite residual neural networks: a diffusion process approach: Infinitely deep ResNets' gradient

 \end{corollary}

-Hence, $J(x_T,x_t)$ can be obtained as $J(x_T,x_t) = g_T g_t^{-1}$ by integrating \cref{eq:jacobian_resnet_fc} and \cref{eq:jacobian_resnet_fc_inverse}, which are driven by the same process $W$. \cref{thm:jacobian_resnet_fc} and \cref{thm:jacobian_resnet_fc_inverse} have two fundamental consequences: \begin{enumerate}[i)] \item as $g_t$ is the Jacobian of the last layer with respect of the first layer of the limiting process $x_t$, it follows that when $\phi''(0) = 0$ the exploding gradient problem is avoided; \item by the inverse function theorem the limiting process $x_t$ is invertible. \end{enumerate} Note that the results of this section hold for all the parametrizations discussed in \cref{sec:residual_diffusions_sub1}.
+Hence, $J(x_T,x_t)$ can be obtained as $J(x_T,x_t) = g_T g_t^{-1}$ by means of integrating \cref{eq:jacobian_resnet_fc} and \cref{eq:jacobian_resnet_fc_inverse}, which are driven by the same process $W$. \cref{thm:jacobian_resnet_fc} and \cref{thm:jacobian_resnet_fc_inverse} have two fundamental consequences: i) as $g_t$ is the Jacobian of the last layer with respect of the first layer of the limiting process $x_t$, it follows that the exploding gradient problem is avoided as long as \cref{eq:jacobian_resnet_fc} is not explosive; ii) by the inverse function theorem the limiting process $x_t$ is invertible.
+Note that the results of this section hold for all the parametrizations discussed in \cref{sec:residual_diffusions_sub1}.